learn-co-curriculum/phrg-rspec-intro/README.md

 # RSpec Output

-Running `rspec` on this test file produces a breakdown of the `describe`, `context`, and `it` strings:
+Running `rspec` on this test file produces a breakdown of the `describe` and `it` strings:

 ```
-Tire
-  repels liquid
-    in rain storms
-      resists water
-      resists mud
-      resists acid
+Person
+  #first_name
+    is the first name for the person
+  #last_name
+    is the last name for the person
+  #full_name
+    is the first name followed the last name for the person
 ```

 ## Before vs Let vs Neither